tobyhodges/fair-research-software/episodes/07-documenting-code.md

     family-names: Researcher
 ```

-Additional, optional metadata includes an Abstract, repository URL and more.
+Additional and optional metadata includes an abstract, repository URL and more.

-**Steps to Make Your Software Citable**
+#### Steps to make your software citable

-We can create (and update) a CFF file for our software using an online Web App called
+We can create (and update) a CFF file for our software using an online application called
 [`cffinit`][cffinit-webapp].

-Let's create a dummy citation file for a project called "Spacetravel" with Author "Max Hypothesis", follow these steps:
+Let's create a dummy citation file for a project called "Spacetravel" with Author "Max Hypothesis" by following
+these steps:

  1. First, head to `cffinit` online at [`cffinit`][cffinit-webapp].
 2. Then, let's work through the metadata input form to complete the minimum information needed to generate a CFF.
 We'll also add the following abstract:

   "Spacetravel - a simple python script to calculate time spent in Space by individual NASA astronauts"